Skip to Main Content

 4. Submit documents

 After comparing options and settling on a lender, you’ll proceed to the underwriting process.
-At this stage, you’ll be asked to upload your documents via a secure portal.
-The loan officer or broker will let you know which documents you need.
+At this stage, the lender will ask you to upload your documents via a secure portal.
 Try to complete these requests as quickly as possible to avoid delays.
 The same goes for documents you’ll be asked to e-sign — but be sure to read them carefully to make sure you understand what you’re signing.

 5. Close the loan